keshav301104/Blinkit-Dashboard/README.md

 - Enable seamless navigation across modules (Dashboard, Orders, Products, Customers, Transactions) via an intuitive sidebar menu for increased operational efficiency.

-This dashboard serves as a single source of truth for Blinkit’s business operations team—empowering them to take faster, smarter, and more informed actions in a highly dynamic e-commerce environme
+This dashboard serves as a single source of truth for Blinkit’s business operations team—empowering them to take faster, smarter, and more informed actions in a highly dynamic e-commerce environment.

 ## Dashboard preview :